DiGRA Australia

 Inclusivity Policy

-Improving the diversity and inclusivity of DiGRAA is an ongoing conversation, and as such, if you feel that this policy can be improved in anyway, please contact the DIGRAA 2019 General Chair Marcus Carter <marcus.carter@sydney.edu.au> or DiGRA Diversity Officer Mahli-Ann Butt <mahli-ann.butt@sydney.edu.au>
+Improving the diversity and inclusivity of DiGRAA is an ongoing conversation, and as such, if you feel that this policy can be improved in anyway, please contact the DIGRAA 2023 General Chair Malcolm Ryan <malcolm.ryan@mq.edu.au> or Mahli-Ann Butt <mahliann.butt@unimelb.edu.au>

 A safer space policy aims to foster an environment of respect which makes ALL participants, particularly those who are typically marginalized or excluded, feel welcome.
 Differing opinions and perspectives are crucial to effective discussion, but all attendees ultimately take responsibility for their own speech and behaviour – in person, and on social media – throughout the entire conference and associated social gatherings.